Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Too Long; Didn't Read

-You can have the best firewall, the best team, the best processes.
-If your supplier is hacked, you are also compromised.
-The biggest cyber-attacks in recent years didn't come through the front door - they came through the supply chain.
+You can have the best firewall, the best team, and the best processes.
+If your supplier is hacked, you are compromised too.
+The biggest cyberattacks in recent years did not come through the front door, but through the supply chain.

 "We have implemented all best practices.
 Our firewall is top-notch."

-That's what we heard from a customer - just before their cloud provider was hacked.
-And suddenly everything was irrelevant.
+That is what we heard from a customer, just before their cloud provider was hacked.
+And suddenly, all of it became irrelevant.
+The best firewall in the world will not protect you from a compromised supplier.

 The problem: You only control your security up to your supplier's door.
-After that, you have no visibility.
+After that, you no longer have visibility.

-SolarWinds (2020): Attackers hacked the software manufacturer and modified an update.
+SolarWinds (2020): Attackers hacked the software vendor and modified an update.
 18,000 customers unknowingly downloaded malware.
-US government agencies, Fortune 500 companies - all compromised.
+U.S. government agencies, Fortune 500 companies, all compromised.
+No one had the supplier in their sights.

-MOVEit (2023): A SQL injection vulnerability in transfer software.
+MOVEit (2023): An SQL injection vulnerability in a transfer software product.
 Millions of records stolen.
-The supplier knew about the problem - but reacted too slowly.
+The vendor knew about the problem but responded too slowly.
+Affected companies first learned about the vulnerability from the news ticker, not from their supplier.

 Log4j (2021): An open-source library embedded in billions of systems.
-One bug - and suddenly everyone is affected, who has this library somewhere in their stack.
+One bug, and suddenly everyone is affected who has this library anywhere in their stack.
+Many companies did not even know they were using the library at all.

-The pattern is always the same: You weren't attacked.
+The pattern is always the same: You were not attacked.
 Your supplier was attacked.
 Or your supplier's supplier.
+These kinds of attacks have not become less common.

 Every additional supplier increases your attack surface.
-A company with 50 suppliers doesn’t have 50 times more risk - it has exponentially more.
+A company with 50 suppliers does not have 50 times more risk, but exponentially more.
+Because every supplier brings its own tools, dependencies, and blind spots.

 You are liable, not your supplier.
-If your cloud provider is hacked and customer data is lost - who bears the responsibility?
-You.
+If your cloud provider is hacked and customer data is lost, you bear the responsibility.
 GDPR, NIS2, and other frameworks make this clear.
+The supplier rarely pays the fines; you carry the reputational damage.

-You don't see the supply chain.
+You do not see the supply chain.
 You know your direct suppliers.
 But their suppliers?
-Practically nobody knows what's happening there.
+Practically no one knows what is happening there.
+Log4j demonstrated this in a brutal way.

-Complexity is constantly growing.
+Complexity keeps growing.
 CRM, accounting, HR systems, security tools, APIs, plug-ins.
-Every touchpoint is a potential entry point.
+Every touchpoint is a potential entry point, and most of them are not even on the radar as security risks.

 The Six Types of Supplier Risks